-Disc protrusion, sometimes referred to as a herniated disc, occurs when the jellylike interior of an intervertebral disc seeps through a tear in the disc’s cartilaginous exterior.
-If the disc material makes contact with a spinal nerve, a patient may experience pain, muscle weakness, numbness, cramping, spasms and/or tingling.
+Disc protrusion, sometimes referred to as a bulging disc, occurs when a spinal disc begins to push out of its normal boundaries in the spinal column.
+If the disc material makes contact with a spinal nerve, a patient may experience pain, muscle weakness, numbness, cramping, spasms or tingling.

 Disc protrusion commonly follows the degenerative changes that occur as a result of the natural aging process.
-Years of wear and tear can cause the anatomical elements of the spine to deteriorate, leading to degenerative conditions such as osteoarthritis, pinched nerves, bone spurs and disc protrusion.
+Years of wear and tear can cause the parts of the spine to deteriorate, leading to degenerative conditions such as osteoarthritis, pinched nerves, bone spurs and disc protrusion.

-It is important for physicians and spine specialists to personalize a treatment plan that addresses the needs of each individual patient, especially those who have reached an advanced age.
-Traditional disc protrusion treatments may not be viable options for some elderly patients because of other medical conditions, prescription drugs and overall level of health.
-As a result, many of these individuals choose to pursue alternative therapies, including:
+It is important for a doctor to personalize a treatment plan that addresses the needs of each individual patient, especially those who have reached an advanced age.
+Traditional disc protrusion treatments, such as spinal injections, may not be viable options for some elderly patients because of other medical conditions, prescription drugs and overall level of health.
+As a result, many of these people choose to pursue alternative therapies, including:

-• Massage therapy – Relieving the tension in neck and back muscles can help to reduce pressure on spinal nerves.
-Many elderly patients can benefit from this form of treatment since it presents no side effects or risky complications.
+- Massage therapy.
+Relieving the tension in neck and back muscles can help to reduce pressure on spinal nerves.
+Many elderly patients can benefit from this form of treatment since it is relatively low risk.

-• Restorative yoga – Yoga is a form of exercise that focuses on strengthening and stretching the core muscles, which can, in turn, help to ease the pain resulting from disc protrusion.
-This is a low-impact exercise, which is appealing to older individuals who experience joint pain and other medical conditions.
+- Restorative yoga.
+Yoga is a form of exercise that focuses on strengthening and stretching the core muscles, which can, in turn, help to ease the pain resulting from disc protrusion.
+This is a low-impact exercise, which is appealing to older people who experience joint pain and other medical conditions.

-• Acupuncture – This ancient form of medicine is thought to scramble pain signals and increase the production of endorphins by inserting tiny needles into specific parts of the body.
-Since it has no known side effects, it may be a viable option for patients who are concerned with drug interactions and the possible complications that are associated with other conservative treatments.
+- Acupuncture.
+This ancient form of medicine is thought to scramble pain signals and increase the production of endorphins by inserting tiny needles into specific parts of the body.
+It may be a viable option for patients who are concerned with drug interactions and the possible complications that are associated with other conservative treatments.